deV8nnek/digimon-digital-card-battle-guide/draft.md

 ## Disclaimer

 This is a personal project for development purposes only and this draft focuses more on the goals and catching up with the latest technologies and may be informal.
+I initially write this to show that I'm working on what during the early stages, so on later stages I might write less here which will be on the official documentation.
 As if the template is an existing codebase where I add new features.

 ## Notes